 At the heart of the origin of halal, is the need to bear witness to the sanctity of life.
 A huge emphasis is on the dignified death of the animal.
 This is because life is a sacred blessing to animals and humans.

 If an animal has to have its life ended, then it must be for human survival.
 This can only be done in God’s name.
 This is why his name is called before the first cut commences.

 Going Beyond Religion

-For some people that are not part of the Muslim faith, halal food is an option they will choose regardless.
-The rigorous testing has also begun to act as a stamp of approval that says the product is checked and vetted.
+For some people not part of the Muslim faith, halal food is an option they will choose regardless.
+The rigorous testing has also begun as a stamp of approval that says the product is checked and vetted.

 Part of this could also lie in the parallel movement in vegan foods.
 By creating products that appeal to vegans, free from any animal products, they also create a product that is halal.
 This allows manufacturers to target two burgeoning markets with one product.

 One country fully embracing the booming halal economy is the Kingdom of Brunei.
 Primarily, its wealth comes from oil and gas.
 In a bid to diversify, it is now embracing halal produce as a means to bring in extra income streams.